tez-capital/docs.tez.capital_content/en/tezbake/tutorials/migrating-from-kiln.md

 ---
 title: "Migrating from Kiln"
-weight: 15
+weight: 17
 type: docs
 summary: Step-by-step guide for Kiln users migrating to TezBake, covering Ledger setup, node bootstrap, and post-migration verification
 ---

-# Migrating from Kiln to TezBake
+> **⚠️ Migration path:** Use this guide only when moving an existing Kiln baker to TezBake.
+For a fresh setup, follow [Baking on Mainnet](/tezbake/tutorials/baking-on-mainnet/) and use TezSign for new tz4 consensus and companion keys.

 Kiln is being sunset.
 If you're currently baking with Kiln, **TezBake** by [Tez Capital](https://tez.capital) is the recommended migration path.
 It's a modern, actively maintained baking tool that manages your entire stack — node, baker, signer, DAL — under one CLI.

 This guide walks you through the migration step by step.

-> **TezBake runs on Linux and macOS** (Ubuntu 24.04+, Debian 12+, or macOS with Apple Silicon / Intel).
+> **TezBake runs on Linux and macOS** (Ubuntu 22.04+, Debian 12+, or macOS with Apple Silicon / Intel).
 Linux is recommended for production bakers, but macOS is fully supported.

 ---

 ## Prerequisites

-- **Linux or macOS machine** — Ubuntu 24.04+, Debian 12+, or macOS (dedicated hardware recommended for production)
+- **Linux or macOS machine** — Ubuntu 22.04+, Debian 12+, or macOS (dedicated hardware recommended for production)
 - **Ledger** — Nano S Plus or Nano X (the same one you used with Kiln)
 - **Your baker address** — the `tz1`/`tz2`/`tz3` address you're currently baking with
 - **Root/sudo access** on the machine